Meet Your Therapists

 Meet Your Client Coordinator

-Is studying Psychology and Human Behavior at the University of California, Irvine and hopes to continue her education to become a psychotherapist in the future.
-Nicolette has traveled extensively and brings multicultural competency as well as a personal history with anxiety disorders to her work.
-As the first point of contact at the Center for Anxiety and OCD, Nicolette introduces clients to the therapeutic program and helps clients and their families navigate the often confusing process of choosing the program and therapist that is right for them.
+Is currently studying to become a Marriage and Family Therapist at The University of Southern California (USC) and hopes to work with anxiety and OCD in the near future.
+Sophia brings a nonjudgmental, person-centered approach to her work and prioritizes client comfort from the very first call.
+As the first point of contact at the Center for Anxiety and OCD, Sophia introduces clients to the therapeutic program and helps clients and their families navigate the often confusing process of choosing the program and therapist that is right for them.